albibenni/api-design/README.md

   - `docker exec -it container-name -U user-name -d db-name` According to the current `.env.local`:
     - `docker exec -it api-db psql -U api -d design`

+### Prisma init

+Init:

+- `pnpm exec prisma init`

+Migration:

+- Install the client:

+  - `pnpm i @prisma/client`

+- Create the first migration
+  - `pnpm exec prisma migrate dev`
+    - then you enter the name - eg. `init` for the first one
+    - if anything goes wrong use `pnpm exec prisma migrate --reset`